xin-huang/SeleDiff/README.md

 ## An Example

 Here is an example to show how `SeleDiff` estimates and tests selection differences between populations.
 4 populations (YRI, CEU, CHB, CHD) from [HapMap3 (release3)](http://hapmap.ncbi.nlm.nih.gov/) were extracted.
 CHB and CHD were merged into one population called CHS.
-Correlated individuals and SNPs which major allele frequencies are less than 0.05 were removed by [PLINK 1.7](http://pngu.mgh.harvard.edu/~purcell/plink/download.shtml)(`--geno 0.01 --maf 0.05`).
+[PLINK 1.7](http://pngu.mgh.harvard.edu/~purcell/plink/download.shtml) were used to remove correlated individuals and SNPs with minor allele frequences less than 0.05.
 SNPs in strong linkage disequilibrium were removed, applying a window of 50 SNPs advanced by 5 SNPs and *r*<sup>2</sup> threshold of 0.01 (`--indep-pairwise 50 5 0.01`) in PLINK.
 All the genetic data are stored in EIGENSTRAT format.

 The SNP rs12913832 in gene *HERC2* is associated with blue/non-blue eyes<sup>2</sup>.
 The SNP rs1800407 in gene *OCA2* is also associated with blue/non-blue eyes<sup>2</sup>.